VelociraptorCZE/MiniLazyload/README.md

 #### placeholder

-Placeholder is one out of parameters what doesn't work with IntersectionObserver whatsoever.
+Placeholder is one out of two parameters what doesn't work with IntersectionObserver whatsoever.
 When the error event occurs on your image and placeholder is defined, then library will change **src** in your image to your placeholder src in order to load a placeholder image.